ReyGeee/reygee.github.io/_pages/about.md

 ---
+layout: about
+title: about
+permalink: /
+subtitle: Political theory · Critical theory
+profile:
+  align: right
+  image: prof_pic.jpg
+  image_circular: false
+---

+I work on political theory and critical theory, with particular interests in Marx, political economy, and modern social thought.

+This site collects reading notes, short essays, and work in progress.

 I work on political theory and critical theory, with particular interests in Marx, political economy, and modern social thought.

 This site collects reading notes, short essays, and work in progress.